Fatal1ty/mashumaro/README.md

 json_encode(..., <shape_type>)
 ```

-Convenient function aliases are recommended to be used as:
+Convenient function aliases are recommended to be used as follows:
 ```python
 import mashumaro.codecs.json as json_codec